codewithheeren/Java/Material/Java Day 3.md

 -   A `final` method cannot be overridden.
 -   A `final` variable's value cannot be changed once assigned.

-**Blank Final Static**
+**Blank Final DataMember**
-A blank final static variable is a final variable that is not initialized during declaration.
-Values must be assigned in the constructor.
+A blank final variable is a final variable that is not initialized during declaration.
+If it is instance data memeber then values must be assigned in the constructor and for blank final static datamemeber value must be assign using static block.

 ---
 **Package**